kev-yan/cs24/calculator/README.md

 # Calculator

-_Due Monday, July 20th, before midnight Pacific Time._
+_Due Wednesday, July 26th, before midnight Pacific Time._

 In this assignment you'll implement a simple calculator that understands Reverse Polish Notation (also known as postfix notation).
 This is an alternative way to